netdata/netdata/.travis/README.md

 - SLACK_CHANNEL - This is the channel that Travis will be posting messages
 - SLACK_NOTIFY_WEBHOOK_URL - This is the incoming URL webhook as provided by slack integration.
 Visit Apps integration in slack to generate the required hook
 - SLACK_BOT_NAME - This is the name your bot will appear with on slack
+- PKG_CLOUD_TOKEN - This is the token required to access package cloud services
+- REPOSITORY - This variable defines the netdata repository and is consumed by the docker build scripts in packaging/docker

 ## CI workflow details
 Our CI pipeline is designed to help us identify and mitigate risks at all stages of implementation.